Bostanabad-Research-Group/GP-Plus/README.md

 Yousefpour, Amin; Zanjani Foumani, Zahra; Shishehbor, Mehdi; Mora, Carlos; Bostanabad, Ramin.
 (2023).
 "GP+: A Python Library for Kernel-based Learning via Gaussian Processes." arXiv: [arXiv identifier].

+## Assistance and Support

+Should you require help with the GP+ software package, feel free to open an issue on our Github Issues page.
+When creating an issue, please use relevant labels to specify the particular module or aspect of GP+ your inquiry pertains to.